snowdj/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset with the mean for that 5-minute interval.

+Use the previous calculated steps_per_interval to fill in the missing values.

 ```r